 Derbyshire Baptist Church

 GARDEN PLOT INFORMATION

 Chemical-Free Garden Plots are now available for Community Use!

-With the addition of 20 new raised beds, the Derbyshire Community Garden now has 40 total beds.
-20 beds will be dedicated to growing food for ReEstablish Richmond and the Welborne Food Pantry, and 20 are now available for community use!
+The Derbyshire Community Garden has 40 total beds.
+20 beds will be dedicated to growing food for ReEstablish Richmond and the Welborne Food Pantry, and 20 are available for community use!